Australian inquiry finds Morrison's secret ministries corroded trust | Politics

 Prime Minister Anthony Albanese said his government would adopt all six of the recommendations.
 "We're shining sunlight on a shadow government that preferred to operate in darkness.
 A government that operated in a cult of secrecy and a culture of cover-up," Albanese told a news conference after the release of the report.

 Bell noted that because Morrison's extra powers had only been exercised once, the implications of the appointments were limited.
-While calling it "troubling" that then senior official Phil Gaetjens, who prepared briefs on the appointments, did not push for more disclosure, the inquiry said responsibility for the decisions lay with Morrison.
+While calling it "troubling" that then senior official Phil Gaetjens, who prepared briefs on the appointments, did not push for more disclosure, the inquiry said responsibility for the decisions lay with the then prime minister.

 Morrison communicated with the inquiry through an attorney.